What To Do When Your RAID Server Crashes

 What is Raid Array?

-RAID (Redundant Array of Independent Disks) is a storage system that combines multiple hard drives into one logical drive and distributes data across them to improve performance and redundancy.
-It’s an extremely common setup for server environments, but it can also be used by consumers who want to add some redundancy to their hard drives.
+RAID, or Redundant Array of Independent Disks, is a storage system that combines multiple hard drives into one logical drive.
+It distributes data across the drives to improve performance and redundancy.
+RAID is common in server environments.
+It can also be used by consumers who want extra redundancy for their hard drives.

 PREVENTING DATA LOSS FROM A RAID